· · · ·

 As I said above, these sourdough einkorn crepes are more of a labor of love compared to our normal breakfast fare.
 So worth the effort though, as they are a delicious break from the usual suspects.
 I’ve posted pictures below to try to illustrate my process, but you’ll develop your own way of doing it too.

-Your email is never published or shared.
+Your email address will not be published.
 Required fields are marked *